-Learning is essential for adjustment to one's life.
+Learning objective: Learning is essential for adjustment to one's life.
 Knowledge of principles and theories of learning for a psychologist is essential in bringing about desirable changes in his/her clients.
-Hence, this course throws light on application of learning theories in the human context.
+Hence, this paper throws light on application of learning theories in the human context.

-On successful completion of this course, each student will be able to;

-- Understand, appreciate and differentiate various approaches, dimensions and the different schools of thought to learning like classical, contemporary and evolutionary theories. - Apply the learnt principles to solve day-to-day issues, and understand the different theories of learning in various situations and explore new facets to learning that were hitherto, probably unexplored. - Apply these theories in educational setting to bring about effective changes in learning outcome.

-Unit 1 - Nature of Learning Theories, Need for a theory, Variables, Laws of learning, Problems and issues, determinants of learning, applications of learning research.

-Unit 2 - S-R Theories: Pavlov, Guthrie, Thorndike, Harlow, Skinner, Current status of research and applications.

-Unit 3 - Drive Reduction Theories: Hull, Mowrer, Spence, Miller.
-Current status of research and applications.

-Unit 4 -Cognitive Theories: Tolman, Gestalt theories- Kohler, Koffka, Current status of research and applications.
+- Unit 1 Nature of Learning Theories, Need for a theory, Variables, Laws of learning, Problems and issues, determinants of learning, applications of learning research. - Unit 2 S-R Theories: Pavlov, Guthrie, Thorndike, Harlow, Skinner, Current status of research and applications. - Unit 3 Drive Reduction Theories: Hull, Mowrer, Spence, Miller.
+Current status of research and applications. - Unit 4 -Cognitive Theories: Tolman, Gestalt theories- Kohler, Koffka, Current status of research and applications.

-- Contemporary Theories of Learning- Learning theorists ... in their own words Edited by KnudIlleris, routledge - Carameter Accelerated learning handbook Dave Meier 2000McGrawHill

-□ □ Introduction to theories of learning Sahakian

-- Theories of learning Herganhan 9th Edition Pearson Prentice Hall, 2008. - Theories of learning Hilgard and Bower 5th Edition

-Educational Psychology books.
+- Contemporary Theories of Learning-Learning theorists ... in their own words Edited by KnudIlleris, routledge - Accelerated learning handbook Dave Meier 2000McGrawHill - Introduction to theories of learning Sahakian - Theories of learning Herganhan 9th Edition Pearson Prentice Hall, 2008. - Theories of learning Hilgard and Bower 5th Edition - Educational Psychology books.